 In a city with an embarrassment of riches when it comes to beaches, if a plunge in the wild open ocean or the regular swimming pool is not quite your cup of tea, one of Sydney’s dreamy rockpools and ocean pools should do the trick.
-Offering the best of both worlds, Sydney is replete with idyllic ocean pools that offer the thrill of seaside swimming with limitless sea and sky views to boot.
-Check out our picks for the most incredible rockpool and ocean pools in the harbour city.
+These natural baths offer the best of both worlds, and Sydney is replete with idyllic ocean pools that offer the thrill of seaside swimming with limitless sea and sky views to boot.
+Check out our picks for the most incredible rockpool and ocean pools in Sydney.

 1. Mahon Pool, Maroubra Beach